-The New Zealand Government has established the Julius von Haast (JvH) Fellowship Award to complement the programmes of Germany’s Alexander von Humboldt Foundation.
+The New Zealand Government established the Julius von Haast Fellowship Fund in 2004 to complement the programmes of Germany’s Alexander von Humboldt Foundation.
 The Alexander von Humboldt Foundation supports this programme and has incorporated the JvH Fellowship into the Humboldt Research awards based on reciprocity for top German researchers.
-This JvH scheme is funded through New Zealand’s International Relationships Fund, and is administered by the Royal Society of New Zealand.

-- The JvH Fellowship allows internationally recognised German researchers to spend time working collaboratively with their New Zealand colleagues, and to establish, or enhance collaborative research of benefit to both countries.
+The Julius von Haast scheme is funded through MBIE’s International Relationships Fund, and is administered by the Royal Society of New Zealand.
+The JvH Fellowship allows internationally recognised German researchers to spend time working collaboratively with their New Zealand colleagues, and to establish, or enhance collaborative research of benefit to both countries.

-- This Fellowship is open to all fields of research including social science, humanities and both traditional and developing sciences.
+This Fellowship is open to all fields of research including social science, humanities and both traditional and developing sciences.
 JvH Fellowships will be awarded upon excellence in research, and upon the benefits for New Zealand research, science and technology.

 - The applicant must be a German national with an international reputation as an innovative researcher.

 - The applicant must be currently working within the German research/science sector and have been employed for no less than five years (in total) in public or private German research or academic institutions.